ishanrai32/Py_Pository/Predicting Prices from scraped web data/README.md

 # Predicting tomato prices from web-scraped data

-The project focuses on programming a web scraper to extract data in a csv format and consequently modeling an ML program to predict prices of Tomatoes.
+The project focuses on programming a web scraper to extract data in a CSV format and consequently modeling an ML program to predict prices of Tomatoes.

 ## Description